Tom-Nagy/salesforce-app/README.md

 ## Project

 Sign up for a Developer Edition org here: https://developer.salesforce.com/signup?d=70130000000td6N
-:spiral_notepad: hotmails email address do not work, so please use a gmail address.
+:warning: hotmails email addresses do not work, so please use a gmail address.

 All the Salesforce Documentation is here: https://developer.salesforce.com/docs